DavidSouther/software_craftsmanship/02_functions_arrays_strings/01_functions/01_python.md

 Let's cover the critical pieces of a function again.

 It starts with the Python keyword `def` - short for "Define", and used here to "define" a function.
-The next word, `square_rug_cost` or `calculate_rectangular_rug`, tells Python what to call your function.
+The next word, `square_rug_cost` or `calculate_rectangular_rug`, is the identifier which tells Python what to name your function.
 It is the word you'll use to refer to the function in the future, like variables elsewhere.
 The parentheses mark the *arguments* to the function.
 Arguments are variables, but variables that are only visible and valid inside the function.
 The function declaration ends with the `:`.

 The definition of the function is everything happening below that line at the next indentation level.
 Remember that in Python, whitespace is important.
 An